Quick Table of Contents

 testuser3@example.com test@gmail.com

-then testuser3@example.com will have on mail stored locally on the server.
+testuser3@example.com will have no mail stored locally on the server.

 To make the changes take effect, rebuild the configuration.
 A corresponding file with extension ".db" will appear